lukules/SmartHome/README.md

 ## Overview

 SmartHome is a Java-based, console-driven simulation of a smart home system designed for educational purposes.
-The project focuses on building a solid business logic and architecture for managing smart devices scattered in multiple rooms, without involving any graphical user interface (GUI).
+The project focuses on building a solid business logic and architecture for managing smart devices scattered in multiple rooms, without involving any graphical user interface.

 Its main goals are to practice and understand: